CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 ![screenshot showing how to set the upstream repo](https://user-images.githubusercontent.com/28508947/173201974-b030787d-275b-4082-bf19-2584e92a9a95.png)

 2. Update the index image with "Coding Train" colors (optional).
    - For consistency, all the index images are being updated.
-The new images are in color and no longer include Daniel Shiffman.
-They are displayed on the website in a 16:9 aspect ratio, and ideally should have a 1280 by 720 resolution.
+The new images are in color and (generally) no longer include Daniel Shiffman.
+They are displayed on the website at 16:9 aspect ratio, and ideally should have a 1280 by 720 resolution.
 They should be named index.jpg.
    - If the original code has a square canvas, editing the size of the canvas--for example from (600,600) to (800,450) and translating to the center of the canvas will result in a better image.
 If the code uses the canvasWidth, it will probably also be necessary to replace canvasWidth with a new variable w which stores the original canvas width.
 If you prefer, you may leave the original index image and someone else will update the index image.
    - [Coding Train colors](https://coding-train-colors.vercel.app)